dkani421/dkani421/README.md

 - 👋 Hi, I’m Dawson Kaniusis
 - 👀 I’m interested in programming and developing
-- 🌱 I’m currently learning as much as humanly possible
+- 🌱 I’m currently learning de computers
-- 📫 How to reach me @dawsonmkaniusis@gmail.com or the attached school email.
+- 📫 How to reach me dawsonmkaniusis@gmail.com or dawsonisawesome.com

 <!---
 dkani421/dkani421 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.